sagemath/sagewiki_to_gh-2022-10-10/LanguagesAndTilings.md

 They will be useful to define eventually periodic directive words for adic languages.
 See [[http://trac.sagemath.org/sage_trac/ticket/12228|#12228]].

+== Naming convention / duplication ==

+=== Parikh vector, evaluation, abelianization ===

+The name '''abelianization''' is the most generic one. '''Parikh vector''' is standard in word combinatorics. '''Evaluation''' is mainly used in combinatorics.

+Notice that evaluation is formally a composition, in other words the alphabet should be finite and ordered.

+=== Pattern matching ===

+Algorithms for pattern matching may be optimized in subclasses.
+Hence, we should pay attention for function of low and high level.

+1) Each algorithm has some precomputations.
+The actual implementation uses Boyer-Moore algorithm and provides methods
+  * last_position_dict
+  * prefix_function_table
+  * good_suffix_table
+  But the results are cached which may be very expansive in memory!

+2) low level routines:
+  * x.first_pos_in(y,p): research of the first occurence of x in y from position p.
+The precomputations for x can be made in a generic way whereas the research depends mainly on the datastructure of y.
+I suggest to rename it into y.first_pos(x).
+That way, it should be easy to implement low level routines.
+  * x.factor_occurences_iterator(y) which is renamed into x.occurence_iterator(y,start,end): return a generator for the position of the occurences of y in x.
+The generic implementation uses Boyer-Moore algorithm.

+3) high level routines:
+ * x.return_word_iterator(y): cut x into return word of y.
+ * x.coding_by_return_words(y): cut x into return words of y and return it as a word x0.x1.x2. ... where each xi is a word which contains exactly one occurence of y as a prefix and these are the only occurences of y in x.

 == TODO list ==

 for #12224:
  * update factorial langages, with doc and tests: task taken by ThierryMonteil
  * implement a simple example of factorial languages in sage.categories.example.factorial_languages.py : task taken by ThierryMonteil
  * think about naming convention.
-For example, to get the subset of words of length n of a language L, do you prefer L.subset(n=4) or L.subset(length=4)
+For example, to get the subset of words of length n of a language L, do you prefer L.subset(n=4) or L.subset(length=4): task taken by VincentDelecroix
  * be sure that the methods in sage.categories.languages.ElementMethods are as minimal as possible
  * words path (currently in sage.combinat.words.paths) which have to be modified to fit with the new implementation (question: should we do this right now ?)
  * backward compatibility with the previous implementation (in particular with respect to pickling)